pingcap/docs-cn/dashboard/dashboard-statement-details.md

 - Queries that access TiFlash
 - Queries that join three or more tables

+To use this feature, you must have the SUPER privilege.
+If you encounter permission issues while using it, refer to [TiDB Dashboard User Management](/dashboard/dashboard-user.md) to add the necessary privileges.

 ## Execution details of plans

 The execution detail of plans includes the following information: